What does this report show?

 The surveys are carried out by independent survey organisations on behalf of suppliers and are published each quarter.

-The next report to be published will be for installations that happened in July, August and September 2021 (Q3) and made available to the public by the last working day of December 2021.
+The next report to be published will be for installations that happened in January, February and March 2022 (Q1) and made available to the public by the last working day of June 2022.

 Due to suspension of some non-critical activities during the COVID-19 pandemic no report was published for installations carried out in Quarter 2 2020.